 For many years I have had to exercise superhuman creativity to manage our finances so that we could send our children to college and hang on to our house and occasionally take a modest vacation.
 And in the past, the contortions I had to do and the brilliant weird fiscal acrobatics and the bizarre hurdles that fate placed before me to challenge my fiscal genius, all of these were funny to me.
 So why am I so anxious lately?
 Why do I worry about the same stuff that I found ridiculously amusing just a couple of years ago?
 Is the amusement center of my brain shrinking?

-I want to be able to throw my arms up in the air and say “oh well” like I did when we pulled into the parking lot at Marine World USA and Yael shouted from the back seat “Mom, where are my shoes?” and I realized that she had gotten in the car two hours prior at the Ranch with no shoes on her feet.
+I want to be able to throw my arms up in the air and say “oh well” like I did when we pulled into the parking lot at Marine World USA and our daughter shouted from the back seat “Mom, where are my shoes?” and I realized that she had gotten in the car two hours prior at the Ranch with no shoes on her feet.
 No problem.
 Ron went into the gift shop and bought a pair of flip-flops for $28 and they let my daughter into the park.
 I want to be able to laugh my head off like I did when we were driving down off McNab Ranch in the van, on our way to the Oakland airport for a two-week family vacation, and Akili called from the back seat, “Mom, am I packed?”
 I want to think that it’s the most hilarious thing I have ever heard when Sudi announces “I don’t like fruit.”
 And he doesn’t.
 He eats almost no fruit.
 Should that concern me?
 No. It should be something to laugh about.

 I have decided that I am taking myself and my life way too seriously lately.
 I need to lighten up.
 The absurdity of life is simply not tolerable any other way.
 I think it’s time for me to watch Galaxy Quest again.
 That would be a good way to start implementing my new resolve to revive my sense of humor.
 Bring it on Tech Sergeant Chen.